dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 - **Smartphones**

 Smartphones have revolutionalized the data generation capability with growing number of users hooking on the device each year.
-With more data, comes more machine learning.
+(Did you know?
+There are an estimated [3 billion](https://newzoo.com/insights/trend-reports/newzoo-global-mobile-market-report-2018-light-version/) smartphones in the world, and [7 billion](https://iot-analytics.com/state-of-the-iot-update-q1-q2-2018-number-of-iot-devices-now-7b/) connected devices.)With more data, comes more machine learning.
 Machine learning have provided a lot of cool applications such as Smart Reply, Image Recognition, next word prediction, and many more on smartphones.
 But this data collection has been heavily relied on private, sensitive user data.
 Sure, we can make use of synthetic data, but it doesn't capture all the scenarios occuring in real world data.
 Users (if are aware) are reluctant in sharing such sensitive information which corporations capture(making known or unknown to users) in exchange for smartness.
 With help of federated learning, the data never leaves the device and model gets trained on large amounts of data.

 - **Healthcare**